OpenGPTX/docs/metadata/README.md

 In the Spark context, the Hive metadatastore is very often used to persist metadata.
 It is a central place in the organisation to get an overview about datasets in different places.

 In our context we are partly on AWS, IONOS and multiple HPCs which have different tech stacks.
 It is hard to unify them.
-The question is, whether a central tool produces a benefit over the additional work.
+The question is, whether a central tool produces a benefit over the additional effort.

 Metadata tools would need maintenance, usermanagement and would introduce dependencies on the platform and complexity for the users without having a real benefit in our context.
 That is the reason why we do not consider a central tool for metadata at the moment (at this point it is worth to repeat that the topic does not belong to metadata for trainings, models, ...).